walkerke/geog30323/README.md

 This repository contains course materials for GEOG 30323: Data Analysis & Visualization, taught by Dr. Kyle Walker at Texas Christian University.

-Course assignments can be viewed and downloaded from the `notebooks` folder.
+Course assignments can be viewed and downloaded from the `assignments` folder.
 Source code for slide decks is found in the `slides` folder; rendered decks are viewable from the links below.

 __Links to course lecture notes:__